leske42/Git-workshop-piscine-/README.md

 Git is a **version control system**.
 It is there to help you keep track of how your code changes over time as you work on it.
 It also makes collaboration easier (through branching, merging etc).

+*Git is very verbose.
+This means, most of the time when you do something, it will display a lot of text updating you about what exactly happened, and what other things you might want to do.
+These messages are often colorful (red, brown, green etc).
+This does not mean that they are error messages, so don't be scared if you see them, instead read them carefully.*

 #### What is a git repository?
 Simply put it is a storage place to store one specific project you are working on.
 Every repository has the (hidden) directory named `.git`.
 This is used to store all the information about your repository, like the